zxcvvvvbanan/zxcvvvvbanan.github.io/post/other/linux/rockygpudriver.md

 Installing Nvidia driver by .run file is your another option but unless you need specific driver version for your purpose, I found it annoying blocking nouveau, rebuilding initramfs, stopping lightdm service and etc.

-This seems much simpler at least to me.
-Give it a try.

 ## Install Nvidia driver in Rocky 9.4

 ::: warning